nsilva/dockerized-todo/README.md

 # To-Do Application

+## NOTES:
+- .env files where added to the repo for testing purposes.
+They should not be in the repor under normal conditions

 ## Summary
 This is more than just the typical to-do app.
 This app demonstrates the use of several concepts
 - Docker and Docker Compose